elavelsbuac/IGpostDWNLD/README.md

-make sure you have the files in one directory("icon.ico","IGpostDWNLD.exe")
+make sure you have the files in one directory("icon.ico","IGpostDWNLD.exe"), don't rename files